 - (11) Proper Use and Protection of University Assets.
 The University community will strive to preserve, protect and enhance the University's assets by making prudent and effective use of University resources and property and by accurately reporting its financial condition.
-All funds provided for research must be spent in ways consistent with funding requirements and incompliance with guidelines on allowable costs (i.e. 2 CFR Part 200 Subpart E). - (12) Misuse of Public Position.
-Employees may not use or attempt to use their official position or any property or resource within their trust to obtain special privilege, benefit, or exemption for themselves or others.
+All funds provided for research must be spent in ways consistent with funding requirements and in compliance with guidelines on allowable costs. - (12) Misuse of Public Position.
+Employees may not use or attempt to use their official position or any property or resource within their trust to obtain special privilege, benefit, or exemption for themselves or others. - (13) Fraud.
+Fraud is defined as the intentional, false representation, or concealment of a material fact for the purpose of personal gain or to mislead others.
+University management is responsible for the detection and prevention of fraud, misappropriations, and other irregularities.

-(13) Fraud.
-As outlined in BOT Policy 2020-01, fraud occurs when an individual obtains something of value through willful misrepresentation, including, but not limited to, intentional misstatements or intentional omissions of amounts or disclosures in financial statements to deceive users of financial statements, theft of an entity's assets, bribery, or the use of one's position for personal enrichment through the deliberate misuse or misapplication of an organization's resources.
-Fraud generally means an act of deception, bribery, forgery, extortion, theft, misappropriation, false representation, conspiracy, corruption, collusion, embezzlement, or intentional concealment or the omission of material facts.
 Members of the University community must mitigate the risk of fraud by fulfilling their duties honestly, while immediately reporting any observed or suspected irregularities to their immediate supervisor.
+Additional options for reporting include the University Compliance and Ethics Hotline, the Division of Internal Audit, the Office of Compliance and Ethics, the University Police, and the Office of the General Counsel.
+In addition to the actual perpetration of fraud, failure to report incidents or good-faith suspected incidents of fraud is a violation of this policy.
+Examples of fraud include, but are not limited to: